President Joyce P. Jacobsen

 Jacobsen has been a visiting professor at Colorado College and the University of Groningen in the Netherlands, where she held the Jantina Tammes Chair in Gender Studies.
 She has consulted for the World Bank, the ACLU and other nonprofit organizations.
 She served as editor of Eastern Economic Journal (2005-10) and on the editorial boards of a number of professional journals.
 Jacobsen was President of the International Association for Feminist Economics from 2016-17, served as a member of the American Economic Association Committee on the Status of Women in the Economics Profession, and is currently an elected board member of the Eastern Economic Association.
 During the past 20 years, she has been a member of several projects and working groups for the Institute for Women’s Policy Research.

-Jacobsen is married to Bill Boyd, Visiting Scholar in the Quantitative Analysis Center at Wesleyan, who holds a Ph.D. in mathematics from the University of Tennessee, Knoxville, an M.S. in computer science from the University of Memphis, and a B.S. in physics from Rhodes College.
+Jacobsen is married to Bill Boyd, a former Visiting Scholar in the Quantitative Analysis Center at Wesleyan, who holds a Ph.D. in mathematics from the University of Tennessee, Knoxville, an M.S. in computer science from the University of Memphis, and a B.S. in physics from Rhodes College.
 Jacobsen and Boyd have two grown children, Catherine Boyd and Kenneth Boyd.
 Jacobsen has two grown stepchildren, Will Boyd and Kara Boyd Nunn; and five step-grandchildren.
 Originally from Reno, Nevada, Jacobsen is the only child of William Jacobsen, Professor Emeritus of English at University of Nevada, Reno, an expert on North American Indian languages, including Makah, Salinan and Washoe, and Virginia Chan, an academic administrator who worked for the Basque Studies program at the University of Nevada, Reno.

-Jacobsen will succeed Interim President Patrick A. McGuire L.H.D. ’12, who was appointed following the resignation of President Gregory J. Vincent ’83.
-She begins her presidency on July 1, 2019.
+Jacobsen succeeds Interim President Patrick A. McGuire L.H.D. ’12, who was appointed following the resignation of President Gregory J. Vincent ’83.
+She began her presidency on July 1, 2019.
 The Presidential Search, led by committee co-chairs and Vice Chairs of the HWS Board of Trustees Cynthia Gelsthorpe Fish ’82 and Andrew G. McMaster Jr. ’74, P’09, began in June of 2018.
 The Colleges consulted with the Chicago-based executive search firm, Isaacson, Miller, which helped identify candidates and coordinate the process that led to the selection of Jacobsen.